 An integer such as "42" (note that the property value is a string).

-A string such as "\"John\"" (note the escaped double quotes).
+A string such as "\"John\"" (the double quotes are escaped as they would be in a JSON serialization; other serializations might represent the double quotes differently).

 A Boolean such as "true".